T-Kalv/T-Kalv/README.md

 # 🚀 T.Kalv
 **`CS Student (AI & Electronics)`**

-### I'm an aspiring Researcher/SWE and current CS Student!
+### I'm an aspiring Researcher/SWE and current CS + AI Student!
 All projects are built from the ground up, from planning/researching to designing to implementing the idea, ultimately solving problems with the use of code.
 I've also made an [Interactive Black-Scholes Option Pricing Model], a virtual AI assistant called [TALIA] and a [CS Website] while back so go check those out if you want...
-- 🚀 I'm currently working on [LIFTS] (LASER'S Integrated Flight Tracking System) Flight Computer on the Electronics/Programming Subsystems Team as part of LASER'S PULSAR (Propulsion Unit for LASER's Spacecraft And AeroSpace Research) Unity Rise Rocket Team 24/25
+- 🚀 I'm currently working on the Rideshare Research Experiment Project and Ground Station Electronics on the Electronics/Programming Subsystems Team as part of LASER'S PULSAR (Propulsion Unit for LASER's Spacecraft And AeroSpace Research) Unity Rise Rocket Team 25/26
 - 💻 I'm working on a [Simple MNSIT Digit Classifier Neural Network] and writing up a [Research Paper] for that...
 - 🧠 Fun Fact: I like to learn anything AI/ML/DL, Robotics, Electronics, Quant, Math, Science and Technology related...
-- 👨‍🎓 When I graduate, I would like to pursure a pathway either as a Researcher, Software Engineer, Quant, Developer, Programmer...
+- 👨‍🎓 When I graduate, I would like to pursure a pathway either as a Researcher, Machine Learning/Software Engineer, Quantitative Developer, Data Scientist…

 ### 🧰 Languages and Tools
 <img align="left" alt="Python" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" />